 Condition monitoring.
 You can see the health status of your equipment in a single system via a network of connected sensors and Internet of Things (IoT) devices and get alerts in case anomalies are detected.

 Predictive maintenance.
 Advanced analytical software can support predictive maintenance.
 In this case, a sensor-based IoT infrastructure is created to collect measurements from machinery, analyze them, and predict failures so that repairs can be precisely scheduled to reduce downtime and minimize operational disruptions.

 Production analytics.
-Once you have all the information in one system, software can assist with monitoring equipment performance, analyzing costs and production cycle, and making other essential assessments.
+Once you have all the information in one system, the software can assist with monitoring equipment performance, analyzing costs and production cycles, and making other essential assessments.